isomerpages/moe-methodistgirlssch/_secondary/Student Development/Independent Learning Day.md

 a. **Curriculum coverage**.
 2-4 hours of largely asynchronous learning.
 Students can plan and manage their learning at a suitable pace for themselves.

 b. **Student-initiated Learning (SIL)**.
 Dedicated time (at least 2-3 hrs) for students to explore interests and learn outside the curriculum.
 These learning activities can be fully student-initiated or selected from a list of school-curated learning activities.
 Students are encouraged to explore the three areas of ICT, Well-being and Academia, and to document their growth journey in their MGS Passport.

-In addition to the above, there will be three days of full **Home-based Learning (HBL)** for all Sec 1 to 3 students in Singapore from 25 to 27 July.
-During HBL, students will have a blend of both online and offline lessons, according to the timetable for that day.

 ## ILD Dates for 2023